FernleafSystems/Shield-Security-for-WordPress/readme.txt

 Requires PHP: 7.0
 Recommended PHP: 7.4
 Tested up to: 6.0
-Stable tag: 16.0.3
+Stable tag: 16.0.4

 Bad Bots Are Your #1 Security Risk.
-If you have malware your security plugin isn't working.
+Stop playing whack-a-mole with malware and vulnerabilities.
 Discover the security-before-marketing advantage.

 == Description ==